ediaz23/spnp_webos_app/README.md

 These tasks will execute all valid tests (files that end in `-specs.js`) that are within the project directory.
 The `test` is a standard single execution pass, while `test-watch` will set up a watcher to re-execute tests when files change.

+### `npm run build` to create lg webos app (`npm run build-p` for prod version)

+These tasks will execute all task to generate a lg webos app in bin folder.

 ## Enact Build Options

 The @enact/cli tool will check the project's `package.json` looking for an optional `enact` object for a few customization options: